apache/mynewt-site/docs/os/modules/sensor_framework/sensor_driver.md

 **Notes:**

-* The device driver uses the `SENSOR_GET_ITF()` macro to retreive the sensor interface to communicate with the sensor.
+* The device driver uses the `SENSOR_GET_ITF()` macro to retrieve the sensor interface to communicate with the sensor.

 * If a sensor device has a chip ID that can be queried, we recommend that the device driver read and verify the chip ID with the data sheet.